 I was fortunate enough to have earned a tuition scholarship for ISU, and knowing it was one of the best ag schools, it was a very logical choice.

 Honestly, I struggled with the transition from HS to college, but with the help of my advisors and mentors, I was able to adjust my second semester and do much better.
 My favorite classes have been Agronomy 260 & 360 with Dr. Lee Burras.
 I really enjoyed the freshman learning community field trip and being part of the “I’m an Agronomist” campaign.
-My faculty adviser HAS BEEN AMAZING.
-Dr. Mary Wiedenhoeft is such a great person and really cares about the wellbeing of her students, and not just academically.
+My faculty advisor HAS BEEN AMAZING.
+Dr. Mary Wiedenhoeft is such a great person and really cares about the well-being of her students, and not just academically.

 I work with Dr. Emily Heaton doing bioenergy research on a gigantic grass called Miscanthus.
 It’s the most hands on learning experience I have ever had.
 Since it’s only me and another undergrad student, we are able to ask questions and truly understand concepts.
 The work with Dr. Heaton is very important, because biorenewables are necessary to fuel an increasing world population.